Alfresco/tutorials/docs/contract-management/content-model.md

 <br />

------------------changeTypeAndAspects <*missing sub menu*>------------------------

 ![changeTypeAndAddAspect](../images/contract-management/changeTypeAndAddAspect.gif)

 <br />

-If you now go to “Edit Properties” you can fill in all the properties of the Custom Type “Contract” and your chosen Aspect to your specifications.
+If you now go to “Edit Properties” you can fill in all the properties of the Custom Type “Contract” and your chosen Aspect as you see fit.

 <br />
 <br />